franramirez688/docs/c++/configuration_files/biicode-conf.rst

 ``biicode.conf``
 ================

-**biicode.conf** is configuration file to --wait for it-- configurate your biicode projects.
+**biicode.conf** is a configuration file to --wait for it-- configurate your biicode projects.

 Place it into your block, next to your source code: ::